Avenire/ninja-maxxphelper/README.md

 ; ...
 Semicolon separated list of NPC instance names to ignore if they got killed by game scripts (rather than usual gameplay) because they are effectively... "dead on (player's) arrival".
 ; ...
-Path to the file from which the script should read deadOnArrivalNPCList (see section below for defaults.) deadOnArrivalNPCListPath=system\deadOnArrivalNPCList.txt
+Path to the file from which the script should read deadOnArrivalNPCList (see section below for defaults.) deadOnArrivalNPCListPath=system\deadOnArrivalNPCList.txt ; ...
+Easter egg "feature".
+Set it as empty if it starts getting on your nerves ;) ; ...
+You can change it to ID of whatever dialogue line you like in the base game the most and see what happens. deathAlertsSVM=
 ```
 ### Dead on arrival defaults
 Following is the default for Gothic 2 NotR.
 See "tools/g2notr_print_doa_npcs.py" for more details how it was extracted.
 For Gothic 1 its empty as there're no cases where a seemingly normal NPC gets killed off-screen by game's scripts pretty much the first time player arrives in new location. **Note:** list **must end with newline** or it won't be parsed correctly and game may crash during loading.